Decomposition of free cumulants: Orthogonal replicas

+for $n>1$, with $e_1$ being the projection onto ${\mathbb C}\xi$, where $\xi$ is a unit vector.
 In the category of noncommutative probability spaces, the Hilbert space framework has to be replaced by a more algebraic one, like that based on tensor products.
 Then we can also consider functionals other than $\Phi$. \end{enumerate} } \end{Remark}